quire-io/guide/_docs/tasklistad-03-peekaboo.md

 ![reshow peekaboo tasks in settings]({{ site.url }}{{ site.baseurl }}/assets/images/peekaboo/reshow_peekaboo_settings.png)

-🔖 Check out our blog post about [Peekaboo feature and the GTD method](https://quire.io/blog/p/Quire-Peekaboo-and-GTD-Methodology.html).
+Read more on our blog about the [Peekaboo feature and the GTD method](https://quire.io/blog/p/Quire-Peekaboo-and-GTD-Methodology.html).
 {: .notice}